Oral rehydration therapy: Development

 In 1971, fighting during the Bangladesh Liberation War displaced millions and an epidemic of cholera ensued among the refugees.
 When IV fluid ran out in the refugee camps, Dilip Mahalanabis, a physician working with the Johns Hopkins International Center for Medical Research and Training in Calcutta, issued instructions to prepare an oral rehydration solution and to distribute it to family members and caregivers.
 Over 3,000 people with cholera received ORT in this way.
 The mortality rate was 3.6% among those given ORT, compared with 30% in those given IV fluid therapy.
 After Bangladesh won independence, there was a wide campaign to promote the use of saline in the treatment of diarrhea.
 In 1980, the World Health Organization recognized ORT and began a global program for its dissemination.

-In the 1970s, Norbert Hirschhorn used oral rehydration therapy on the White River Apache Indian Reservation with a grant from the National Institute of Allergy and Infectious Diseases.
+Norbert Hirschhorn used oral rehydration therapy on the White River Apache Indian Reservation.
 He observed that children voluntarily drank as much of the solution as needed to restore hydration, and that rehydration and early re-feeding would protect their nutrition.
 This led to increased use of ORT for children with diarrhea, especially in developing countries.

 In 1980, the Bangladeshi nonprofit BRAC created a door-to-door and person-to-person sales force to teach ORT for use by mothers at home.
 A task force of fourteen women, one cook, and one male supervisor traveled from village to village.
 After visiting with women in several villages, they hit upon the idea of encouraging the women in the village to make their own oral rehydration fluid.
 They used available household equipment, starting with a "half a seer" (half a quart) of water and adding a fistful of sugar and a three-finger pinch of salt.
 Later on, the approach was broadcast over television and radio, and a market for oral rehydration salts packets developed.
 Three decades later, national surveys have found that almost 90% of children with severe diarrhea in Bangladesh are given oral rehydration fluids at home or in a health facility.
 ORT is known in Bangladesh as Orosaline or Orsaline.

 From 2006 to 2011, UNICEF estimated that worldwide about a third of children under 5 who had diarrhea received an oral rehydration solution, with estimates ranging from 30% to 41% depending on the region.

 ORT is one of the principal elements of the UNICEF "GOBI FFF" program (growth monitoring; ORT; breast feeding; immunization; female education; family spacing and food supplementation).
 The program aims to increase child survival in developing nations through proven low-cost interventions.